Current Policy Projections

 Along with setting and encouraging efficiency standards, governments can support energy efficiency improvements across sectors by setting ambitious goals, providing funding and financial incentives.
 The American Council for an Energy-Efficient Economy (ACEEE) has scored these elements of national commitment and leadership—Australia ranks 18 of 25 (Castro-Alvarez, Vaidyanathan, Bastian, & King, 2018).
 The IEA came to the same conclusion: out of 28 countries, Australia is the only country not making any real progress (OECD/International Energy Agency, 2017).

-The government established a Ministerial Forum to coordinate federal and state government approaches to addressing emissions from motor vehicles, including consideration of a fuel efficiency standard for light vehicles (Australian Government, 2017a).
-While nearly 80% of new light duty vehicles sold globally are subject to some kind of emissions or fuel economy standard, Australia does not have any such standards for passenger vehicles, which cause the largest share of emissions, only relying on information programmes such as the Green Vehicle Guide and the Fuel Consumption Labelling Standard (Vieweg et al., 2017).
+The government established a Ministerial Forum to coordinate federal and state government approaches to addressing emissions from motor vehicles, including consideration of a fuel efficiency standard for light vehicles (Australian Government, 2017a) but still has no standards at all, and has not taken any decision on introducing such standards, while nearly 80% of new light duty vehicles sold globally are subject to some kind of emissions or fuel economy standard.

 Adopting strict standards could prevent up to the equivalent of 65 MtCO2 by 2030, which is significantly more greenhouse gas pollution than what New South Wales’ entire coal fleet produces in a year (Climate Council, 2018b).
 They would also significantly reduce car owners’ fuel bills, saving an estimated AUD 8,500 over a vehicle’s lifetime.

 Compared to other countries, the uptake of electric vehicles (EVs) is very slow in Australia.
-The current uptake rate is around 0.2% of new vehicle sales (ClimateWorks Australia, 2018).
-This is projected to increase to only 0.3% by 2020 and 15% by 2030 (Australian Government, 2017a, p.
+The current uptake rate is around 0.34% of new vehicle sales (BITRE, 2019).
+See the graph below for a comparison of Australia’s EVs per 1000 capita, compared to a range of other OECD countries and China.
+Australia’s EV uptake is projected to increase to 15% by 2030 (Australian Government, 2017a, p.
 37).
-Although, the Australian government claims to be developing a nation strategy for electric vehicles, expected to reduce emissions by up to ten million tonnes by 2030; no details of such are strategy are yet available.
+The Australian government claims to be developing a national strategy for electric vehicles, expected to reduce emissions by up to ten million tonnes by 2030; no details of such a strategy are yet available.

+The only industry sector policy that is projected to create a fall in emissions is the hydrochlorofluorocarbon (HFC) phase down.
 Australia legislated a phase-down of HFC imports in 2017.
 The phase-down will reduce the total quantity of permitted HFC imports every two years until an 85% reduction from 2011–2013 levels is achieved by 2036 (Government, 2017).
-Industry emissions reductions from the latest projections indicate a 4% emissions decrease from 2020 to 2030, mainly due to the HCF phase down (Australian Department of the Environment, 2018).

-Agriculture emissions are projected to increase by 9% by 2030 (Australian Department of the Environment, 2018).
-Beef cattle is projected to be the biggest contributor, with an increase in grain fed beef cattle as they are less prone to drought, but produce higher levels of emissions (Australian Department of the Environment, 2018).
+Australian government assumptions indicate agriculture emissions are projected to increase by 9% by 2030 (Department of the Environment and Energy, 2018).
+Beef cattle is projected to be the biggest contributor, with an increase in grain fed beef cattle as they are less prone to drought, but produce higher levels of emissions (Department of the Environment and Energy, 2018).

 Historically, the LULUCF sector has been a large source of emissions in Australia.
-In 2018, it represented a 22 MtCO2-e sink (i.e. it removed 22 MtCO2-e from the atmosphere).
-By 2030, the sector is projected to be a negligible sink of a less than 1 MtCO2-e (Australian Department of the Environment, 2018).
+In 2018, it represented a 22 MtCO2e sink (i.e. it removed 22 MtCO2e from the atmosphere).
+By 2030, the sector is projected to be a negligible sink of less than 1 MtCO2e (Department of the Environment and Energy, 2018).

 It is not clear how these projections take into account the alarming increase in deforestation rates observed and projected in particular in Queensland, where about 395,000 hectares of native vegetation were cleared in 2015-16, 33% more than the previous year (Queensland Government, 2017).
+A recent study found 7.7 million hectares of forest and woodland had been cleared in Australia from 2000 to 2017 (Ward et al., 2019).
 Australia is the only developed country deforestation hotspot in the world, with estimates that three to six million hectares of forest could be lost by 2030 in Eastern Australia (The Guardian, 2018b; WWF, 2018).